Get faster web sites

 Don't put the .git folder inside your web root.
 Use a seperate folder

-Don't pull from git directly to your web project.
-It will most likely break your site and possible cause security issues.
+Never pull code from git directly to your web folder.
+It will randomly break your site and possible cause critical security issues during file changes because there is no global file lock.

 JSON and javascript

 Solutions doing page-in-page loading of data will reduce performance and give you lower SEO score.
-Try to render the entire web page in one go (excluding static resources).
+Try to render the initial web page in one go which includes all data (excluding static resources).
+Parts if the page can then be modified on the fly with javascript if needed.
 Try not to use client side javascript to generate initial HTML output.

 Compression